devend711/versioned_blocks/README.md

 		puts "For version #{v}, the URI is #{uri}" end

-The above example would pass 'http://www.api.com/v2' through 'http://www.api.com/v4' to the block.
+The last example would pass 'http://www.api.com/v2' through 'http://www.api.com/v4' to the block.

+### Specifying ranges

 You can specify version ranges in many ways:
 - {from: 2, to: 4} would result in v2, v3, v4